Understanding Pollen Counts

 Check Daily

 Pollen levels can change significantly day to day.
-Make checking the forecast part of your morning routine, especially during peak season.
+Make checking the forecast part of your morning routine during peak season.

 Plan Ahead